asimondev/agraf/README.md

 * Change directory to the "oracle" subdirectory of the extracted archive.
 * Create a new output directory: `mkdir ../output`
 * Set Oracle environment.
 The tool uses SQL*Plus internal connect without a password.
 (The connect "sqlplus / as sysdba" must work!)
-* Run agraf_export.py script to export the data and specify the time interval for data export.
-Do not forget to specify the output directory (-o option).
+* Run agraf_export.py or agraf_export3.py script to export the data and specify the time interval for data export.
+Use agraf_export.py with Python 2
+(Oracle Linux 7) and agraf_export33.py with Python 3 (Oracle Linux 8).
+* Do not forget to specify the output directory (*\-o* option).
-* Usually you should specify "-a" to option to export AWR and ADDM reports as well.
+* Usually you should specify *\-a* to option to export AWR and ADDM reports as well.
 * If the output directory is not empty, you should clear it or specify the *--cleanup* option.
 * Per default the export does not select segment statistics because of possible large size of CSV files.
-The option "-c seg" allows you to export them.
+The option *\-c seg* allows you to export them.
 * The script will extract all data into the output directory and create the gzipped tar file(s).
 You only need the gzipped file.
 * See export examples below for more details.